jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Bears Everywhere, Polar Bears Only In Some Places

 I never wanted to write this book.
 Most of this book is based on combinining the lessons of evolutionary biology and political philosophy.
 I think they're the same field of study, so similar they suggest a supreme physical life field of some kind.
 I used my take on political societies earned by using Aristotle's Poetics to better understand Hegelian Dialectics.
 It's work I did years ago.
 There's a lot to it—a genuine work of science forthcoming in _How to See the Matrix_—but it's original thinking will need the objective data from the Life Star to prove.
-Although I've tried to explain it to people, I've had rare success.

 Most people are extremely bad at understanding their political opinions.
 While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
 Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics.
 The Life Star will help us decode this jumble.
 But there's one thing that is far stronger than our opinions that determines our actions in political community.

-The game of civilization, another way of saying human evolution.
-Which is how human life does what all lifeforms do and gathers resources, grows, and diversifies.
+The game of civilization; another way of saying human evolution.
+Human life does what all lifeforms do and gathers resources, grows, and diversifies.
 And it's this last point that has proven to hard for me to explain.

 There's no way around the game of civilization.
 Like evolution to lifeforms, we all are inside it.
 It's paint by numbers.
-Tracks on the road we're bound to follow.
+Tracks on the road.
 We all live and die under it's demands.
 Playing a Civilization computer game is really the best way to understand it.
 In the game, every player starts off small, then gathers resources, invests them smartly, and grows.
 Playing the game teaches the importance of geography, technological upgrades, adopting modern philosophies, defeating everyone who opposes you, investing in research and development, avoiding building palaces to host jewellery laden banquets and balls.

 But no computer game forces the player into diversification or "adaptive radiation."
-In every game—a player tries to take over the world with his one civilization.
-Never does the player haves to segment himself into different civilizations.
-This civilization life-cycle of seed, growth, then adaption and diversificationns happens to all lifeforms and thus all civilizations.
+In every game a player tries to take over the world with his one civilization.
+Never does the player have to segment himself into different civilizations.
+But, in natura this life-cycle of seed, growth, then adaption and diversificationns happens to all lifeforms and thus all civilizations.
 Few people realize how human cyborgology is the same as biology.

 Polar Bears are nearly identitical to Brown Bears.
 But they're polar for a good reason.
 If they didn't adapt to the cold, water, and food supply, they've never live in the Artic.
 Thus, life diversified them.
 Adaptation is why we can't send the suffering polar bears to the Amazon, or even Antartica.
 They are not adapted to the climate in one area, and the ecosystem in the other.
 Imagine penguins with a few antartic polar bears walking around.
 Happy feet indeed.